Orange County’s largest city boasts a walkable downtown with an emerging arts and culinary scene

 Not showy or sassy like some of Orange County’s more touristy towns, Santa Ana serves as the county seat and the home of John Wayne Airport.
 But government center and travel hub are only two of this city’s many personas.
-Longtime residents know that Santa Ana’s heart lies in its artsy cultural downtown, home to a surprisingly fun-and-funky collection of galleries, theatres, boutiques, and sidewalk cafés.
+Longtime residents know that Santa Ana’s heart lies in its artsy cultural downtown, home to a surprisingly fun-and-funky collection of galleries, theaters, boutiques, and sidewalk cafés.

 Get to know Santa Ana’s artistic side at the bohemian-hip Artists Village, anchored by Cal State Fullerton’s Grand Central Art Center, a partnership between the city and California State University.
 Filling an entire city block, the tri-level Art Center contains the Grand Central Theatre, dance studios, art galleries, and live-work spaces for artists-in-residence.
 Walk all 10 blocks of the surrounding Artists Village, or focus your gallery-hopping around Second Street Promenade’s central courtyard, gussied up with bubbling fountains and arching trees.
 ArtWalk happens on the first Saturday of every month, when more than 20 galleries open their doors, street vendors peddle their wares, and musicians play on street corners.

-Strolling through this artsy neighbourhood may leave you with an appetite, so drop in for Spanish-fusion tapas and tacos at hip-and-moody Lola Gaspar.
+Strolling through this artsy neighborhood may leave you with an appetite, so drop in for Spanish-fusion tapas and tacos at hip-and-moody Lola Gaspar.
 Or wander into Gypsy Den for their vegetarian and vegan cuisine and funky vintage vibe.
 To make an evening of it, dine at The Ranch, where grand cedar beams and flagstone floors set the stage for upscale cowboy cuisine—Kobe beef carpaccio, bone-in rib-eye, and Castroville artichokes.
-Work off your dinner by two-stepping and line dancing next door at The Ranch’s Saloon.
+Work off your dinner by two-stepping and line dancing next door at The Ranch Saloon.

 Plan on a half-day to tour the Bowers Museum on Main Street, housed in a gracious Spanish-style complex built in 1936.
 Its permanent display contains 120,000 pieces—highlights of which include a collection of African wooden masks, personal items belonging to the Polish-American actress Madame Helena Modjeska, and a Papua New Guinea headband made of dog teeth.